 The Internet has become an everyday part of children’s lives and brings with it new opportunities to communicate and handle information from across the globe.
-The use of the internet is an essential part of learning, as required by the National Curriculum.
-However, increased provision brings with it increased risk.
-At Godinton Primary School we have a robust set of policies and practices in place to ensure that learners are safe.
+The use of the internet is an essential part of learning, however, increased provision brings with it increased risk.
+At Godinton Primary School we have a robust set of policies and practices in place to ensure that learners are safe online.

 Staff are trained in online safety issues and we educate pupils on how to keep themselves safe online and how to use new technologies responsibly.
-We have clear Online Safety Rules and Sanctions which are prominently displayed throughout the school.
-Pupils also participate in online safety awareness projects such as National Safer Internet Day and Anti-Bullying Week.
+We have clear Online Safety Rules which are prominently displayed throughout the school.
+Pupils also participate in online safety awareness projects such as National Safer Internet Day.

 We aim to help parents understand online safety issues and risks and provide information on how parents can help keep their children stay safe on-line at home.
 Please view our Online Safety and Computing policies below and if you require further information on any computing or online safety issue please contact: